lwinmoehtun/CTF-Writeups/Cryptography/Hack This/Crypt level 1.md

 ```
 >>>msg[::-1]
 ```
-It's syntax is [start,stop,step]
-I gave nothing to start and stop.So, it takes 0 as default. step -1 denotes starting from end and stop at the start.
-It becomes reverse string.
+It's syntax is <tt>[start,stop,step]</tt>.
+I gave nothing to start and stop.
+So, it takes 0 as default.
+Step -1 denotes starting from end and stop at the start.
+Then, it becomes reverse string.